konklone/tmcw.github.com/_posts/2014-03-13-teaching-the-web.md

 **Education.** It means a lot of things, from self-education to online education to Pre-K. It's as important as it is complicated: many people in the tech community are self-taught or see advanced computer science education as only useful in very narrow scopes.
 Many of us started out in basements or bedrooms with tinkering, not lecturing.
 But self-starting doesn't scale like we want it to, whether in numbers or demographics, the number of young coders and the variety of their backgrounds could be so much more.

-I decided to try: this month, I spent a week co-teaching a class with Sarah MacWright at Millbrook School in upstate New York, on 'building the web'.
-It aimed high: 10 high schoolers, five days, five and a half hours a day, we set out to learn the language of the web.
-We tried to select for a group of students with no prior knowledge, only the will to learn and some goals.
+I decided to try: this month, I spent a week co-teaching a class with [Sarah MacWright](http://sarahmacwright.com/) at [Millbrook School](https://www.millbrook.org/) in upstate New York, on 'building the web'.
+We aimed high: 10 high schoolers, five days for five and a half hours a day, and we learned the languages of the web.
+We selected for a group of students with no prior knowledge, only the will to learn.

 We learned a lot, on many different levels - everything from class structure to technology choices and ways of speaking came out of the experience.
 The biggest caveat is that this was a single class, a single time around: so we know what worked and what didn't, but can only surmise what might work better.